bilalamjad-devops/aws-documentation/rds/labs/lab2/README.md

 Step 4: Check the Tables

-Verify that the students table exists inside the database:
+Verify that the my_table table exists inside the database:

 ```mysql
 SHOW TABLES;